joakim/kay/README.md

 A signal is a message sent to a cell.
 Expressions are used to include values as arguments in message slots.
 Messages are dynamically dispatched.

-There are no statements, only cells (senders and receivers) with fields (state) and expressions (message signals).
+There are no statements, only cells (senders and receivers) and expressions (message signals).

 <br/>